jamesmatuk/NeMO-FFA/paper_replication/README.txt

   msf.cpp - This c++ file has functions used to resolve label switching and sign ambiguity in MCMC samples.

-  remo_fpca.cpp - This c++ file has functions used in steps of MCMC algorithms presented in the paper.
+  nemo_ffa.cpp - This c++ file has functions used in steps of MCMC algorithms presented in the paper.

  workflow: These files contain functions that are used to speed up the MCMC implementation in R.